w3c/webextensions/proposals/sidepanel-close-api.md

 ## Implementation Notes

-N/A.
+N/A

 ## Future Work

-This implementation will align with [#779](https://github.com/w3c/webextensions/pull/779), to ensure proper event handling on panel closure.
-(Open for discussion)
+This implementation will align with [#779](https://github.com/w3c/webextensions/pull/779), to ensure proper event handling on panel closure (Open for discussion).